jetstream-cloud/js2docs/docs/faq/trouble.md

 You'll need to start a new terminal window, but that new session should allow you to do commands like *module avail*

 ---

+### There is a known issue with suspending GPU instances

+We will update this [Status IO Incident](https://jetstream.status.io/pages/incident/61dc808a7e9a82053ce739d2/629a6de486604112e598b390){target=_blank} with details/

+There is an issue/bug with suspending GPU instances with the version of libvirt Jetstream2 is using for virtualization.

+We will have to upgrade the compute nodes to resolve it.
+This is on the near-term timeline but we do not have a precise date at this time.

+In the meantime, please only use stop or shelve with GPU instances.